mongolab/dex/README.md

 For each run, Dex provides:
-* runStats - statistics for the parsed log or profile ** runStats.linesPassed - The number of entries (log or profile) sent to Dex.
+* runStats - statistics for the parsed log or profile
+ * runStats.linesRead - The number of entries (log or profile) sent to Dex.
-** runStats.linesProcessed - The number of entries from which Dex successfully extracted queries.
+ * runStats.linesAnalyzed - The number of entries from which Dex successfully extracted queries and attempted recommendations.
-** runStats.linesRecommended - The number of lines that prompted an index recommendation.
+ * runStats.linesWithRecommendations - The number of lines that prompted and could potentially benefit from an index recommendation.
+ * runStats.timeRange - The range of times passed to Dex.
+Includes all lines read.
-** runStats.timedOut - True if the Dex operation times out per the -t/--timeout flag.
+ * runStats.timedOut - True if the Dex operation times out per the -t/--timeout flag.
-** runStats.timeoutInMinutes - If timedOut is true, this contains the time.
+ * runStats.timeoutInMinutes - If timedOut is true, this contains the time.
 Dex provides information and statistics for each unique query in the form of a.
 A recommendation includes:
 * results - A list of query reports including index recommendations.